 - Add the 2-3 cups diced vegetables and the tamari or soy sauce, cover, lower heat, and simmer for 20 minutes.

-- Dissolve kuzu or arrowroot in cold water and stir into the tempeh and vegetables.
+- Dissolve one TB. kuzu or arrowroot in room temperature water and stir into the tempeh and vegetables.
 Stir until sauce thickens.
 Adjust seasonings; turn off flame and add some chopped parsley or scallions for garnish.